Can dogs eat pears?

 How should you prepare pears for your dog?

-Pears are good for dogs and if prepared properly, they are safe.
-Be sure to wash the pear to remove any chemicals that might be on it.
+Pears are good for dogs and when prepared properly, they are safe.
+Make sure to wash the pear to remove any chemicals that may be on it.
 Then remove the core, seeds and stem.
-You don't want your dog to eat the seeds because they can contain traces of cyanide.
-This is the general rule for any fruit with pips, seeds or stones.
-They may contain amygdalin, a compound that breaks down into hydrogen cyanide and is toxic to dogs.
-Don't worry if your dog has eaten a few seeds, he would have to eat more than a few to get sick.
+You don't want your dog to eat the kernels because they may contain traces of cyanide.
+This is the general rule for any fruit with pits, seeds, or stones.
+They may contain amygdalin, a compound that breaks down into hydrocyanic acid and is toxic to dogs.
+Don't worry if your dog ate a few seeds, he would have to eat more than a few to get sick.

 Also, pitted fruits like pears, if swallowed, can cause your dog to choke.
 They can also get stuck in their digestive tract.